-The work presented in this paper starts and is based on what done during the latest years towards the definition of the best way to create ad-hoc agent oriented design processes.
+The work presented in this paper starts and is based on what we have done during the latest years towards the definition of the best way to create ad-hoc agent oriented design processes.
 The development of a multi agent system always requires great efforts in learning and using an existing design process.

-It has been said and heard several times that it does not exist one design process (or also a methodology or a method) to develop systems able to solve every kind of problems and there is the need for creating techniques and tools for a designer to develop an ad-hoc design process prior to use it on the base of his own needs.
-In order to solve this problem and to give means for one to develop an agent system using the "right" design process, we adopted the (Situational) Method Engineering approach and started from pointing out what we intend for design process.
-(Situational) Method Engineering [8][2][11][16] provides tools and techniques for creating design processes by reusing portion of existing ones, called method fragment, stored in a repository, the method base.
+It has been said and heard several times that it does not exist one design process (or also a methodology or a method) to develop systems able to solve every kind of problems and that there is the need for creating techniques and tools for a designer to develop an ad-hoc design process prior to use it on the base of his own needs [11][20][19].

+In order to solve this problem and to give means for one to develop an agent system using the "right" design process, we adopted the (Situational) Method Engineering approach and we started from pointing out what we intend for design process.
+(Situational) Method Engineering [8][2][11][15] provides tools and techniques for creating design processes by reusing portion of existing ones, called method fragment, stored in a repository, the method base.

-In [4] the main elements of an agent-oriented design process have been identified, they fundamentally ground on three of the main elements a designer would always meet during design, they refer to the stakeholders that perform activities in order to produce design results (also labelled work products or artefacts).
+In [4] the main elements of an agent-oriented design process have been identified, they fundamentally ground on three of the main elements a designer always meets during design, they refer to the stakeholders that perform activities in order to produce design results (also labelled work products or artefacts).

 The key idea of our approach is that this core triad has to be augmented by another important element: the system metamodel.
-This concern, also deduced from the MDE [17] approach, led to the consideration that producing design results, is nothing else but instantiating elements from a (meta-)model.
+This concern, also deduced from the MDE [16] approach, led to the consideration that producing design results, is nothing else but instantiating elements from a (meta-)model.

-The system metamodel is the fundamental element to be defined when following the (Situational) Method Engineering approach, PRoDe (the Process for designing Design Processes), we recently created [19].
-Here we assimilated the process of constructing a new design process to the process for developing softwares [14]; software requirements have to be adequately analysed and used for defining the design process requirements that in turn are used to define the system metamodel that will allow the realization of a software architecture and the related set of components that will satisfy the system requirements.
-It can be said that the creation of design processes can be done by following specific phases from analysis to implementation; a lot of existing (Situational) Method Engineering approaches there exist [7][15][12][9][1], they are developed around three main phases: the process requirements analysis, the process fragments selection and the process fragment assembly and their principal aim is to manage the main element: the method fragment.
+The system metamodel is the fundamental element to be considered following the (Situational) Method Engineering approach, PRoDe (the Process for designing Design Processes), we have recently created [17].
+In PRoDe the creation of design processes can be done by following specific phases from analysis to implementation.
+The system metamodel contains the set of constructs that will satisfy the system requirements

+A lot of existing (Situational) Method Engineering approaches exist [7][14][12] [9][1], they are developed around three main phases: the process requirements analysis, the process fragments selection and the process fragment assembly.
+The principal aim of SME is to manage the method fragment.

-Different definition of method fragment there exist in the nowadays research on (Situational) Method Engineering, we claim that none of them can be universally applied.
-Mainly, differences are due to the different (Situational) Method Engineering approaches owning different notion/definition of method fragment leading to proprietary repositories which availability is limited and to the lack of a unique interface for connecting fragments.
+Nowadays, there are a lot of definitions of method fragment in the research on (Situational) Method Engineering.
+We claim that none of them can be universally applied.
+Different (Situational) Method Engineering approaches own different notion of method fragment and as a consequence they use proprietary repositories.
+Actually, this reason and the lack of a unique fragment interface severely limit the availability of repositories.

-In this paper we focus on the process fragment definition and documentation by identifying its main elements and following a twofold aim: reuse, in terms of providing all the information supporting the selection and assembly phases, and reuse in a general design point of view, hence providing the information for a designer to follow the guidelines for carrying out the portion of work described in the fragment and how to produce the related artefacts.
-The main notion is that of System Metamodel and it represents the major improvement to the work proposed in [19].
+In this paper we focus on the process fragment definition and documentation by identifying its main elements and following a twofold aim: reuse, in terms of providing all the information for supporting the selection and assembly phases, and reuse in a more general design point of view, hence providing information useful to designers.
+During system development, designer needs guidelines on the portion of work described in the fragment and how to produce the related artefacts.
+So the main notion, we deal with, is the System Metamodel that represents the major improvement to the work proposed in [17].